-This Turmeric Rice is a deliciously healthy side dish that requires very little hands-on work.
+Turmeric Rice is a deliciously healthy side dish that requires very little hands-on work.
 I like to double this recipe so that I have rice on hand to repurpose for many meals.
-This Turmeric Rice Recipe has become a staple in our house and I know you will love it too!
+Not only is it a fantastic side dish, but it also makes a great base for bowls.
+This recipe has become a staple in our house and I know you will love it too!

 I started taking it as a supplement when Skye was a baby, and I was dealing with a knee injury.
 It made such a difference for me!

 I felt like it helped tremendously in dealing with both pain and inflammation that I continued to take it even after my knee was healed.

 It is one of the supplements that I take daily.
 (THIS is the brand I am currently using.)

 In the last year or so, I’ve also started cooking with it on a regular basis.

 Don’t you love the color that it gives rice?